rochester-rcl/rcl-drupal-theme/templates/README.md

   - It's normal even after flushing your cache for changes to take 1-2 minutes to show.
   - Be sure you're editing the correct template.
     - Check the node #.
 The look through the template file names to see if they have a node # that matches the node # of the file you're editing.
 That will override the less specific file names.
 Example: **page--type-article--1.tpl.php** will override **page--type-article.tpl.php** for node 1.
 Node 2 and higher will use the more general **page--type-article.tpl.php**.
+- **The chat link is not showing**
+  - Your jQuery update is not installed.
+To update download the module install and enable.
+- **The registration button is not showing**
+  - Your jQuery update is not installed.
+To update download the module install and enable.